Architecture

 Fast-path navigation

-When the user navigates with Previous/Next, the app updates the existing Bokeh ColumnDataSource.data and adjusts axis ranges in place, rather than rebuilding the entire figure.
-Bokeh sends this as a lightweight websocket data-patch.
-Annotation quad bounds (top/bottom) are also updated dynamically to match the new y-range.
-A full figure rebuild is only needed on the initial load.
+Previous/Next patches the existing ColumnDataSource.data and adjusts axis ranges in place instead of rebuilding the figure.
+Bokeh ships this as a small websocket data-patch.
+Annotation quad bounds (top/bottom) update to match the new y-range.
+Full figure rebuild only happens on the first load.

 Explicit y-range

-The plot uses Range1d (not DataRange1d) for the y-axis.
-This is because DataRange1d auto-expands to include all renderers — including annotation quad overlays — which would squash the signal to a thin line.
-The y-range is computed from the actual signal data with 5% padding.
+The plot uses Range1d, not DataRange1d, for the y-axis.
+DataRange1d would auto-expand to include the annotation quad overlays, which would squash the signal to a thin line.
+The y-range is computed from the signal with 5% padding.

-Despite having up to 10,000 points per axis, the app uses the default canvas backend instead of WebGL.
-This is because:
+The app uses the default canvas backend instead of WebGL because:

 • WebGL doesn’t support hatch patterns (used for segment/scoring/review overlays)